samid737/scrambledev/_posts/2017-05-01-development-part-4-modeling-thrust-basic-control.md

 ---
-title: 'Development part 3: Stability and control'
+title: 'Modeling part 3: Stability and control'
 layout: post
 ---

 *Please not that these features where implemented in the early stage, prior to  logging the progress.*

-In [Development part 2](/scrambledev/2017/04/01/development-part-xx-eom-basic-atmosphere.html), equations of motions are added to the aircraft model.
+In [Modeling  part 2](/scrambledev/2017/04/01/development-part-xx-eom-basic-atmosphere.html), equations of motions are added to the aircraft model.
 In the current state, the aircraft is modelled as A giant (and heavy) symmetrical flying wing.
 The [B2-Spirit](https://qph.ec.quoracdn.net/main-qimg-fc219e6b7e82d997d715af545eecdbc9-c) is designed in A similar way and it is aerodynamically unstable, constant relying on adjustments from flight control computers.
 Most aircraft need an extra mechanism for longitudinal stability.
 Adding A [horizontal stabilizer/tail](https://www.grc.nasa.gov/www/k-12/airplane/Images/elv.gif) is A conventional way to add longitudinal stability and control.

 ## Longitudinal stability